slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Never ruin an apology with an excuse."
 -- Benjamin Franklin [1706]*

-How to apologise?
+How to apologize?
 Quickly, specifically, sincerely.

 > *"That which we are capable of feeling, we are capable of saying."
 -- Miguel de Cervantes [1547]*